Returning Undergraduate Students Financial Aid Application Process

-Step 2: Make sure you have the Personal Identification Number (PIN) you were issued by The Department of Education.
+Step 1: Make sure you have the FSA ID you created with the Department of Education.

-All students completing a FAFSA must have a PIN.
-If the student is a dependent student, the parent must also have a PIN.
-If you do not know or have lost your PIN number, you may request a Duplicate PIN by going to www.pin.ed.gov.
+All students completing a FAFSA must have an FSA ID.
+If the student is a dependent student, at least one parent must also have an FSA ID.
+If you do not know or have lost your FSA ID, please read the instructions.

 Returning students who wish to be considered for federal aid, state and institutional need-based financial aid must complete a Renewal FAFSA each year.
 The Renewal FAFSA should be completed online as soon as possible after January 1 for the upcoming academic year.
 The priority filing date for returning Marywood students is April 15th.
 The Free Application for Federal Student Aid is a free application at www.FAFSA.gov.

 Be cautious of paid filing organizations and services such as FAFSA.com.

 Step 3: Check your email for FAFSA results and errors.